Summary of Product Characteristics Updated 29-Oct-2021 | Brown & Burk UK Ltd

 Vitamin K antagonists

-Increased coagulation tests (PT/INR) and/or bleeding, have been reported in patients treated with clindamycin in combination with a vitamin K antagonist (e.g. warfarin, acenocoumarol and fluindione).
+Increased coagulation tests (PT/INR) and/or bleeding, has been reported in patients treated with clindamycin in combination with a vitamin K antagonist (e.g. warfarin, acenocoumarol and fluindione).
 Coagulation tests, therefore, should be frequently monitored in patients treated with vitamin K antagonists.

 Co-administration of clindamycin with inhibitors of CYP3A4 and CYP3A5